Robust Group Synchronization via Cycle-Edge Message Passing: Cycle-Edge Message Passing (CEMP)

 Another related line of work is IRLS that is commonly used to solve $\ell_1$ minimization problems.
-At each iteration, it utilizes the residue of a weighted least squares solution to quantify the corruption level at each edge.
-Based on these corruption levels, new weights are assigned for an updated weighted least squares problem, and the process continues till convergence.
-The IRLS reweighting strategy is rather aggressive, and in the case of high level of corruption, it may wrongly assign extremely high weights to corrupted edges and consequently fail to converge.
-Moreover, the $\ell_1$ formulation is statistically optimal only to a special heavy-tailed distribution, and is not optimal, for example, to the corruption models proposed in \cite{LUDrecovery, wang2013exact}.
+At each iteration, it utilizes the residual of a weighted least squares solution to quantify the corruption level at each edge.
+New weights, which are typically inversely proportional to this residual, are assigned for an updated weighted least squares problem, and the process continues till convergence.
+The IRLS reweighting strategy is rather aggressive, and in the case of high corruption levels, it may wrongly assign extremely high weights to corrupted edges and consequently it can get stuck at local minima.
+When the group is discrete, some residuals of corrupted edges can be 0 and the corresponding weights can be extremely large.
+Furthermore, in this case the residuals and the edge weights lie in a discrete space and therefore IRLS can easily get stuck at local minima.
+For general groups, the $\ell_1$ formulation that IRLS aims to solve is statistically optimal to a very special heavy-tailed distribution, and is not optimal, for example, to the corruption model proposed in \cite{wang2013exact}.
 Instead of assigning weights to edges, CEMP assigns weights to cycles and uses the weighted cycles to infer the corruption levels of edges.
 It starts with a conservative reweighting strategy with $\beta_t$ small and gradually makes it more aggressive by increasing $\beta_t$.
 This reweighting strategy is crucial for guaranteeing the convergence of CEMP.
+CEMP is also advantageous when the groups are discrete because it estimates conditional expectations whose values lie in a continuous space.
+This makes CEMP less likely to get stuck in a local minima.